Fowlart/startup_informer/readme.md

 # Telegram Linux Startup informer

+- Application able to parse the Telegram messages and store them in delta-table format for further processing with the usage of ML techniques

-- This script parses system logs on startup to identify the last boot timestamp and the wifi connection used during the previous session.
+- Also, the app can parse system logs on PC/VM startup to identify the last boot timestamp and the wifi connection used during the previous session.

-- All logs are sending to the Telegram.
+- We plan to create an interface for the application for working as Telegram Bot.

 **How to install on Linux Ubuntu:**